One standard format

 - User guides to provide an easy documentation for users.

-To learn more about how to use these different ressources, please watch the training above.
+To learn more about how to use these different resources, please watch the training above.

 Forest Management (FM) audit report digital templates in different languages:

 Chinese (Version V02-00)